Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data

 Let $U\in \mathbb{R}^{r\times m}$ be a matrix where each row represents a Universum point.
 The Universum Twin Support Vector Machine ($ \mathfrak{U}$-TSVM) was proposed to enhance the classification performance of (\ref{tsvm}) \cite{qi2012twin}.
 The $\mathfrak{U}$-TSVM was constructed by incorporating Universum data in the TSVM model, as the following pair of quadratic programming problems (QPPs):

-where $C_1, C_2,$ and $C_u$ are positive penalty parameters, $\varepsilon\in (0, 1)$ is the tolerance value for Universum class, $\xi_{1}, \xi_{2}, \psi_{1},$ and $\psi_{2}$ are measures of the violation of associated constraints.
+where $C_1, C_2,$ and $C_u$ are positive penalty parameters, $\varepsilon\in (0, 1)$ is the tolerance value for the Universum class, and $\xi_{1}, \xi_{2}, \psi_{1},$ and $\psi_{2}$ are measures of the violation of the associated constraints.
 We may derive their dual problems by applying Lagrangian functions, as shown below.

 and

 where $H=[A~~e_{1}], G=[B~~e_{2}] $, and $O=[U~~e_{u}]$.
 Once the above dual QPPs are solved, we can obtain the following parameters: